 How to depict infinity on paper?
 This was a question that exercised the minds of both M.C.
 Escher and Albert E. Bosman.
 Albert E. Bosman (1891-1961) was a multitalented engineer who was keen to make mathematics and geometry accessible.
 He was not only a maths teacher, but also an enthusiastic artist who drew inspiration from his area of expertise.
 Bosman and Escher were neighbours in Baarn (NL) from 1944 to 1961.
 They shared a deep fascination with mathematical concepts and both explored limits and the finite and infinite in their work.

-Jehoshua Rozenman’s sculptures are not as they first appear.
-They seem robust, monumental, but they are in fact made of fragile glass.
-Rozenman’s mysterious sculptures depict impossible, secretive buildings that appear to come from another dimension.
+The sculptures of Jehoshua Rozenman (b.
+1955) are not as they first appear.
+They look robust, monumental, but they are in fact made of fragile glass.
+These mysterious pieces resemble impossible, secretive buildings that seem to come from another dimension.
+It is in the tension between fantasy and reality that Jehoshua Rozenman and M.C.
+Escher meet.

 Maurits Cornelis Escher achieved world-wide fame with his optical illusions but it is less well known that he also made art for public spaces.
 In 1959-60, he designed a tile tableau with fish and birds, inspired by his famous print Sky and Water I (1938), for a villa in the south of Amsterdam.